,

 Where Do You Get Turmeric?

-I order turmeric in bulk because I use it in many spice blends, beauty recipes, and this golden milk.
+Lately, I get fresh turmeric from the garden.
+I’ve also ordered dry, powdered turmeric in bulk before.
+I use it in many spice blends, beauty recipes, and this golden milk.
 Look for one that’s organic, non-irradiated, and has curcumin.
 The brand will often specify a percentage.
 I’ve ordered this one on several occasions.

-For an even more convenient option, one of my favorite brands, Organifi, makes a delicious ready-made turmeric drink mix.
+Want an even more convenient option?
+One of my favorite brands, Organifi, makes a delicious ready-made turmeric drink mix.
 It’s packed with superfoods to help with sleep, improve your immune system, and relax at night.

 What If I Don’t Like Turmeric/Pepper/Tea?